jonathan-milan-pollock/demos/css/1-css-selectors-and-specificity/chapter-1/chapter-1.md

 ## "Cascading" Style Sheets (CSS)

-### Why is the cascade so important?
+### Why is cascade in the name?

-- it's the way resolves which value "wins" when multiple values can be used for a property
+- it's the way resolves which value "wins" when multiple values apply for a property

 Cascade
-: resolves which value "wins" when multiple values can be used for a property
+: resolves which value "wins" when multiple values apply for a property

 Cascaded Value
 : The value that "wins" the cascade having the highest precedence, at most one and may not be a value if property value not provided in any ruleset